Coastal Dry Tropics Landcare — Battling waterside weeds

 Coastal Dry Tropics Landcare is a community group dedicated to conservation and restoration of native vegetation around Townsville.
 They are a partner of the Dry Tropics Partnership for Healthy Waters, a collaboration of more than 20 organisations keeping watch over local waters.

-Coastal Dry Tropics Landcare runs a native plant nursery and several community revegetation sites across the Townsville region, including Mundy Creek in the Bohle basin.
+Coastal Dry Tropics Landcare runs a native plant nursery and several community volunteer revegetation sites across the Townsville region.
 Upcoming volunteer events are listed in a monthly newsletter and on their Facebook page.

 Get involved: https://www.cdtli.org.au/